 This critical message at the very heart of the book of Revelation relates directly to the civilization-threatening problems facing our world today—and shows what you, individually, must do to be protected from them.

 This message is twofold.
 First, it is a warning.
-If you heed the warning, you will not even have to experience the kind of tribulation that the great multitude will experience!
+If you heed the warning, you will not have to experience the kind of tribulation the great multitude will experience!
 Second, this is also a message with magnificent hope.
 In this world full of troubles, at a very urgent time, we all need to see this hope!

 An Example of God’s Mercy

 Here is the description of this group: “After this I beheld, and, lo, a great multitude, which no man could number, of all nations, and kindreds, and people, and tongues, stood before the throne, and before the Lamb, clothed with white robes, and palms in their hands” (Revelation 7:9).
 This mass of people, speaking different languages, is clothed in white robes.
-This indicates that these people had heard God’s truth and repented.
+This indicates that they had heard God’s truth and repented.
 How would they know to repent unless they heard God’s message of repentance?

 The context shows that their repentance takes place during the Great Tribulation, a 2½-year period of suffering unlike anything this world has ever experienced.
 As a result of their repentance during the Tribulation, they will escape the Day of the Lord—the yearlong time of God’s wrath that follows the Tribulation.